 The Pesticides Literature Review, which is based on studies conducted by a multi-university research team in Toronto, concludes, “Results of this study found consistent evidence of serious health risks in people exposed to pesticides…through home and garden exposure.

 Some of these symptoms are often very subtle and may not be recognized by the medical community as a clinical effect.“1

 - nervous system diseases such as Parkinsons disease, motor skills

 - neurological health effects such as memory loss, loss of coordination, reduced speed of response to stimuli, reduced visual ability, altered or uncontrollable mood

 - gut and immune system – asthma, allergies, hypersensitivities, leaky gut

 - reproductive and foetal problems – hormone disruption

 Children are at greater risk from exposure to pesticides because of their small size: relative to their size, children eat, drink, and breathe more than adults.
 Their bodies and organs are growing rapidly, which also makes them more susceptible; in fact, children may be exposed to pesticides even while in the womb.

-Recognizing the importance of natural, organic farming methods and weaning ourselves from chemical-based agriculture before we cause any more damage to our present and future generations is a logical step to help reduce the chances of disease.
-But at the moment there is no business or political will to change the current practices.
+Progressing to organic methods is a logical step to help reduce the chances of disease but at the moment there is no business or political will to change the current practices.